What is QIPCM?

 Why use QIPCM?

 - Establish a stable software platform for image reads/analysis in clinical trials with capabilities for centralized image archival and remote real-time review.
+We provide a platform for collaboration in imaging research, including clinical trials and AI development.

 - Commission a suite of defined imaging procedures and corresponding accreditation tests for use in clinical trials.

 - Establish and operate a service to implement and support robust, quantitative imaging in clinical trials.
+We have an extensive regulatory program and quality management system to satisfy the regulatory needs of clinical trials.

 How is QIPCM different?